Taking Back God: American Women Rising Up For Religious Equality

-Read the transcript--or listen to the podcast--of my conversation about women "taking back God" on National Public Radio
+Read the transcript--or listen to the podcast--of my conversation about women "taking back God" on National Public Radio in March 2010.

 I met with Catholics, evangelical Protestants, mainline Protestants, Muslims, and observant Jews.
 These women seek the same meaningful spiritual connections enjoyed by their brothers, fathers, husbands, and sons.
 They are critical of their faith’s male-oriented theology and liturgy.
 They reject the traditional interpretations of their religious tradition that give women a different, and to their minds lesser, status.